feerdea/feerdea/README.md

 -All posts and research are my own personal opinions-

-| CFA Level I Candidate
+| Passed CFA Level I

 -----